micropolimi/MAPPI/README.md

 ---

+## License

+Distributed under the terms of the [BSD-3] license, "appi" is free and open source software

+---

 ## 📬 Contribute & Support
 Have suggestions or issues?
 Feel free to [file an issue] or contribute to the project!